 The leftmost series is layered on the top, and the rightmost series is layered on the bottom according to the chart legend at the bottom of the visualization.
 To alter the layering order of a column, bar, and area series, sort the series’ positions in the data table and click Run again.

 Include stacked series in a chart with multiple visualization types to drill into a data series while comparing it to another data series.
-All data series of the visualization same type as the overall chart stack together.
-For example, the below chart is a column chart.
+All data series of the visualization with the same type as the overall chart stack together.
+For example, the chart below is a column chart.
 The columns stack together, but the line series do not stack.

 To create a stacked chart that uses multiple y-axes, drag any series to a different axis in the Y menu.